 Business rates relief

 Some properties are eligible for business rates relief, depending on the type of business and how the property will be used.
+Below is a list of the business rates reductions you may be able to claim.

 UK subsidy allowance guidance